Coronavirus cases rise by record 1,698 in state; death toll up 49

+In the state report, 1,677 cases involving residents were reported for one day through 11:59 p.m.
+Wednesday.
+Resident cases have risen more than 1,000 for nine days in a row, including a total of 8,768 in one week, which is 14.1, percent, and a record 1,399 on Saturday.
+Dashboard stats had listed a record 1,419 residents Thursday.

-Positive confirmed cases increased from 1,371 to a total of 69,069 as testing has ramped up and the state has eased restrictions.
-In eight of the past eight days, cases have risen by more than 1,000, including the previous record of 1,419 last Thursday.
-In Palm Beach County, cases went up 208 after 160 Wednesday,189 Tuesday and a record 258 one week ago Wednesday.
+In Palm Beach County, cases went up 208 after a record 258 one week ago Wednesday, including 248 residents.

-On Wednesday, deaths in the state rose by 36 and in Palm Beach County by 10.
-Last Thursday the state rise was 41and 4 in the county.
+On Wednesday, deaths in the state rose by 36 and in Palm Beach County by 9.
+Last Thursday the state rise was 41 and 4 in the county.
 The state record is 83 on Tuesday, April 28.
 Twice, the increase was 72 -- once in April and once last month.
 In Palm Beach County the record is 17 twice.

 In the Treasure Coast area, three additional deaths were reported.
-Martin County rose by 1 to 16 compared with 10 one week ago.
-St. Lucie rose by 2 to 33 as Indian River remained at 11 and Okeechobee with none.
+Martin County rose by 1 to 16, a 72-year-old man, compared with 10 one week ago.
+St. Lucie rose by 2 to 33, an 88-year-old man and a 91-year-old woman, as Indian River remained at 11 and Okeechobee with none.

 Over seven days, state deaths increased by 241 for 9.2 percent and by 33 for 12.1 percent in Palm Beach County.
 Those numbers are higher than in the United States and the world over the past week.